fgiroult321/simple-nas-pi/README.md

   - return system information cpu, ram, temp
 * naspi -c /path/to/conf.json **-m backup**
   - backup specific files or folders as set in the backup section of the config file
+* naspi -c /path/to/conf.json **-m osbackup**
+  - backup the entire sd card to an .img.gz archive file

 ### Status file
 Each run of the CLI updates a status file you will find in the tool working dir.
 It gives information on the syncronization status, server metrics, disks health and usage etc..